 From Survive to Thrive: Cancer as a Catalyst for Deeper Meaning & Purpose

-We believe in making personal growth and education accessible to all, which is why we offer financial assistance on a needs-aware basis for many of our programs.
+We believe in making personal growth and education accessible to everyone, which is why we offer partial scholarships on a needs-aware basis for many of our programs.

-We aim to support individuals facing financial challenges, including but not limited to members of under-represented communities.
-Our goal is to empower those who may face barriers in pursuing their educational and professional goals.
-If you're experiencing financial stress that might prevent you from attending our workshops, we encourage you to apply for assistance.
+These scholarships support individuals facing financial challenges, including — but not limited to — members of underrepresented communities.
+If financial stress might prevent you from attending a workshop, we encourage you to apply.

 Caryn Lerman, PhD